mendix/docs/content/appstore/app-services/intelligent-document-service.md

 2. Go to **My Marketplace** and click [Subscriptions](/appstore/general/app-store-overview#subscriptions) on the left navigation menu.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.
 3. Click **Intelligent Document Service** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).
 On the **Overview** tab, the **Usage** dashboard shows the real-time statistics.

-## 5 Technical Provider
+## 5 Technical Provider{#technical-provider}

-<small><sup>1</sup> The AI and OCR technologies used by Intelligent Document Service are powered by ABBYY&reg;.
-Application includes ABBYY® FlexiCapture® 12 SDK © 2019 ABBYY Production LLC., and also that ABBYY and FLEXICAPTURE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without prior written consent of ABBYY Software Ltd.</small>
+The AI and OCR technologies used by Intelligent Document Service are powered by ABBYY&reg;.
+Application includes ABBYY® FlexiCapture® 12 SDK © 2019 ABBYY Production LLC., and also that ABBYY and FLEXICAPTURE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without prior written consent of ABBYY Software Ltd.

 ![Technical Provider ABBYY](attachments/intelligent-document-service/logo-powered-by-abbyy.png)